Community mourns the 10 victims killed as authorities probe motive behind massacre

-At least five vigils will be held in the coming days to mourn the 10 people killed when a 17-year-old student allegedly opened fire at Santa Fe High School in Texas on Friday morning.
+At least five vigils will be held in the coming days to mourn the 10 people killed in a shooting massacre at Santa Fe High School in Texas on Friday morning.

-Ten other people, including a police officer, were wounded when Dimitrios Pagourtzis allegedly burst into an art room with a shotgun and a .38 revolver, both of which appear to be legally owned by his father.
+Eight students and two teachers were shot and killed when 17-year-old Dimitrios Pagourtzis allegedly burst into an art room with a shotgun and a .38 revolver, both of which appear to be legally owned by his father.
+Thirteen other people, including a police officer, were wounded.

 Pagourtzis is in custody and has been charged with capital murder.

-Gov. Greg Abbott called the shooting "one of the most heinous attacks that we've ever seen in the history of Texas schools."
+Texas Gov. Greg Abbott called Friday's shooting "one of the most heinous attacks that we've ever seen in the history of Texas schools."

 Among the dead are students Chris Stone, Aaron McLeod and Kimberly Vaughan, as well as art room teacher's aide Cynthia Tisdale.